-- No groundwater was encountered in the exploratory borings, which extended to 1. depths of up to 20 feet.
+- No groundwater was encountered in the exploratory borings, which extended to depths of up to 30 feet.
 It should be recognized that water table elevations, even seasonal perched water tables, might fluctuate with time, being dependent upon seasonal precipitation, irrigation, land use, and climatic conditions, as well as other factors.
 Therefore, water level observations at the time of the field investigation may vary from those encountered during the construction phase of the project.
-The evaluation of such factors is beyond the scope of this report. - The soil profile along the south side of the dam consists of an approximate 10- to 2.
-12-foot layer of fill soil.
-The fill is underlain by the sandstone rock of the Cold Water Formation.
-The truck-mounted auger borings were unable to penetrate below the depth of 20 feet due to a hard sandstone strata. - The surface soils were found to have a very low potential for expansion.
-3. - The soil profile at this site is judged to be stiff soil corresponding to a Site Class 4.
-C as specified in Section 1613.3.2 of the 2019 California Building Code (CBC).
-This estimate is based on the borings, which encountered the geologic formation known as the Cold Water Formation, which is widely regarded as a Type C soil profile since the Standard Penetration Resistance typically results in blow counts greater than 50. - The soil sampling blow counts by the Modified California Sampling Method found 5. the fill soil, on the south earth fill of the reservoir, to be from 25 to 50 blows per foot in both borings.
-The fill soil is supported by the Cold Water Sandstone Formation, and the supporting formation was measured to have blow counts of greater than 50 per foot.
-Based on the measured blow counts, the earth fill is considered structurally sound for the intended renovation.
+The evaluation of such factors is beyond the scope of this report. - The soil profile along the south side of the dam consists of an approximate 10foot layer of fill soil.
+The fill is underlain by the sandstone rock of the Cold Water Formation. - 3.
+The surface soils were found to have a very low potential for expansion. - 4.
+The soil profile at this site is judged to be stiff soil corresponding to a Site Class C as specified in ASCE 7-16.
+This estimate is based on the borings, which encountered the geologic formation known as the Cold Water Formation, which is widely regarded as a Type C soil profile since the Standard Penetration Resistance typically results in blow counts greater than 50. - The potential for liquefaction is considered to be very low.